Form CC-305 OMB Control Number 1250-0005 Why are you being asked to complete this form? How do I know if I have a disability?

 - A "disabled veteran" is one of the following:

-compensation (or who but for the receipt of military retired pay would be entitled
+(or who but for the receipt of military retired pay would be entitled to compensation)

 - a person who was discharged or released from active duty because of a service-related

 - A "recently separated veteran" is any veteran during the three-year period beginning

 on the date of such veteran's discharge or release from active duty in the U.S. military,

 - An "active duty wartime or campaign badge veteran" is a veteran who served on active

 duty in the U. S. military, ground, naval or air service during a war, or in a campaign